In-distribution adversarial attacks on object recognition models using gradient-free search: Datasets with explicitly controlled data distributions

 \subsection{Generating simplistic parametrically controlled data}

 We created a binary classification task by sampling data from two $N$-dimensional uniform distributions confined to disjoint ranges $(a,b)$ and $(c,d)$, as described in the following:

-We set $a=-10,b=10, c=20,d=40$ for experiments presented in Sec.~\ref{subsec:simple_data}.
-However, we observed that the exact choice of these parameters does not impact our findings.
-To measure in-distribution performance, we simply sample new data points from these same distributions.
+We set $a=-10,b=10, c=20,d=40$ for experiments presented.
+However, we observed that the exact choice of these parameters does not impact the findings.
+To generate an in-distribution test set, we simply sample new data points from the training distribution.
+This procedure is consistent with recent theoretical work on the adversarial attacks~\cite{gilmer2018relationship, fawzi2018adversarial}.